 Deciding what your marriage will look like is just one of many agreements that must be negotiated if your relationship is to become successful.

-So, how does the concept of an open marriage play out?
-According to a recent study, many have no objections for other couples' relationships to be open.
-They are not so sure about it for themselves.
-The big question is whether this is just a societal norm we have all been conditioned to accept or whether there is something about open relationships that does not appeal to everyone.
+The big question is whether this is just a societal norm that we've all been conditioned to accept or whether there's something about open relationships that doesn't appeal to everyone.

 Over the years, I've been working with couples and been struck by the difficulties that infidelity has caused.
 The visceral hurt and bone-aching sense of betrayal experienced by one partner are truly devastating to behold.

 Is it merely the lack of honesty from their partner or is it something deeper?
 I would argue for the latter.

 This is because sexual fidelity is more than possession.
 It can be the ultimate melding of two souls — connecting on not only the physical level, but the emotional, intellectual, and spiritual ones as well.